 Newer of the two systems and is gradually being established as the standard classification system for industries in the United States, Canada and Mexico.
 It is revised every five years.

-SIC: Standard Industrial Classification is the older of the two systems.
+Older of the two systems.
 SIC numbers are gradually being phased out, but are still used in databases and some print sources.
 SIC codes have been traditionally used for U.S. industries.

 Visit The YSU Writing Center on the lower level of Maag Library for help with writing papers and citing sources.
 The resources listed below will also help you with citation format:

 ♦ Citing Business Sources (Maag Library Guide)

 ♦ MLA Handbook for Writers of Research Papers, 8th Edition

 READY REF LB2369 .G53 2016 - Ask at Reference Desk

 ♦ Publication Manual of the American Psychological Association